 State Description Initial Program is not executing and MBISTOLREQOL is LOW.
 Run In Memory Built-In Self-Test (MBIST) entry or exit sequence or program is executing.
+MBISTOLREQOL is HIGH in this state except for the MBIST exit sequence.
 Suspended Program execution is suspended and MBISTOLREQOL is LOW.